 Quick ‘N’ Easy Bites at Universal CityWalk

 If you are looking for a quick meal or snack, these unique snack shops and restaurants are worth hopping by.
-Some of these options will give you a taste of California or are options not widely available elsewhere.
+These options will give you a taste of California, or they're not widely available elsewhere.

 The Crepe Café — Straight from the Pier 39 location at Fisherman’s Wharf in San Francisco is this CityWalk location, serving up tasty sweet and savory crepes.

 LudoBird — French Restauranteur and Food Network guest Ludo Lefebvre brings fried chicken to the streets of Los Angeles with sandwiches, strips, bites and sides.